Skip to main content

 console.timeEnd('newarray');

-Run this with node test.js
+Run it with node test.js and see for yourself:

 # node test.js